justcho5/ADA/data_story/_features/01-about.md

 ---
 id: about
-name: About
+name: All Amazon Reviews
-heading: This First Heading
-subheading: Will Catch Your Eye
+heading: Amazon Reviews 1997 - 2014
+subheading: Overview
 image: ""
 ---

 ### Feature analysis

 We can now start to have a look at the distribution of the various features.

 First of all: overall score distribution.

 We can see that more than half of the reviews gave five stars to the product independently of the price.
 The low proportion of 1 and 2 star reviews suggests that customers are very likely to be satisfied with the product they purchased.